LeandervanAarde26/FinFinder/README.md

 ### Prerequisites

 Ensure that you have the latest version of [NPM](https://www.npmjs.com/) installed on your machine.
 The [GitHub Desktop](https://desktop.github.com/) program will also be required.
-Ensure that you have the Angular CLI installed on your local machine, you an install it by running the command  `npm install -g @angular/cli`
+Ensure that you have the Angular CLI installed on your local machine, you an install it by running the command

+ `npm install -g @angular/cli`

 ### How to install

 ### Installation
-Here are a couple of ways to clone this repo:

 Here are a couple of ways to clone this repo:

 1. GitHub Desktop </br>